R. C. Sproul: Teaching

+At Ligonier's 2000 National Conference, Sproul gave a message eponymously titled Upsetting the World.
+Near the end of the message, Sproul draws attention to Paul's polemic in Philippians 3 against the Judaizers, arguing that English Bible translators had not precisely translated the meaning of the Greek word skybala, a New Testament hapax legomenon found in verse 8:

+With regard to the word in question, Daniel B. Wallace states the following in a word study of skybalon:

+At the 2008 Together for the Gospel biennial conference, Sproul gave a message titled The Curse Motif of the Atonement.
+The message details the theological significance of the crucifixion of Jesus from an expository perspective.
+The message contains some content originally presented in his 1995 teaching series The Atonement of Jesus.
+Tim Challies, who attended the conference, recounts that "there is no doubt this was one of the most earnest, one of the most solemn sermons ever heard by that audience.
+I was there that day, I can tell you, there was a holy hush over that room as we were all forced to consider the sheer horror of what Jesus Christ endured on our behalf."
+Kevin DeYoung praised it as "one of the best sermons I’ve ever heard."

+On April 3, 2016, Sproul gave a sermon titled Betrayed.
+Preaching from Luke 22:1–6, Sproul considers the personal relationship between Jesus and Judas, comparing themes of friendship and betrayal with his own life:

 Health and death

+Sproul struggled with a 40-year smoking addiction.
+In a personal interview, Sproul recounts the difficulty of stopping:

 On April 18, 2015, Sproul suffered a stroke and was admitted to a hospital.
 Five days later, on April 23, Sproul went home from the hospital, suffering no ill effects.
 He was, however, diagnosed with a diabetic condition "that [would] be addressed through diet and regular medical attention."

-A longtime heavy cigarette smoker, Sproul had long suffered from chronic obstructive pulmonary disease, and was hospitalized on December 2, 2017, because of difficulty breathing, the result of an apparent infection, an “exacerbation of his emphysema due to the flu” (“not pneumonia”).
+Sproul had long suffered from chronic obstructive pulmonary disease, and was hospitalized on December 2, 2017, because of difficulty breathing, the result of an apparent infection, an “exacerbation of his emphysema due to the flu” (“not pneumonia”).
 After a twelve-day period of intermittent fever, and sedation and ventilator-assisted breathing, with effort given to restore his respiratory function, Sproul died on December 14, 2017 (at age 78).